aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 ### Create DNS record for local authorizer sidecar

 A [`ServiceEntry`](https://istio.io/latest/docs/reference/config/networking/service-entry/) DNS record allows dynamic resolution of the external authorizer endpoint by the Istio proxies.
-This indirection provides cluster operators flexibility to later relocate the external authorization service endpoint without updating the extension provider configuration in the Istio mesh config as shown later.
+This redirection provides cluster operators flexibility to later relocate the external authorization service endpoint without updating the extension provider configuration in the Istio mesh config as shown later.